steve-annotations/animal-intrusion-detection-duck-dataset/README.md

 ---

 ## 📸 Sample Annotations
-Annotated samples demonstrating different scenarios are available in the `/samples` folder.
+Annotated samples demonstrating different scenarios are available in the `/samples` folder.-

+---

+## 📂 Dataset Status
+This is a prototype dataset.
+Currently, a curated set of annotated samples is provided in the `/samples` folder to demonstrate annotation quality and consistency.

+Full dataset and annotation files will be added in future updates.
 ---

 ## 🚀 Future Improvements